AhamadShaikh/bitverse-finance/README.md

 Open your web browser and navigate to http://localhost:3000.

 Features
-Feature 1
-Feature 2
-...
+Dynamically display project phases with titles, questions, and content.
+Responsive design with Swiper component for easy navigation through phases.
+Previous and Next buttons for manual navigation.
 Technologies Used
-React
-Swiper
+React: JavaScript library for building user interfaces.
+Swiper: Touch-enabled slider library.
-Tailwind CSS
+Tailwind CSS: Utility-first CSS framework for styling.
 Contributing
 Contributions are welcome!
-Please open an issue or submit a pull request.
+Please feel free to open an issue or submit a pull request.

+License
+This project is licensed under the MIT License.